 4.1 Big Church Festival operates an online Accreditation system which all relevant parties must complete fully before being allowed on site for Big Church Festival.

 4.2 You will be contacted by one of our team outlining what information needs to be provided and in what format.
 This will vary depending on your business/organisation but failure to comply fully will result in non admittance.

 4.3 Full instructions on how to complete the online Accreditation will be provided.
 If you have any queries please feel free to contact us by emailing [email protected].

 5.1.
-Any offer to participate is made to the applying organisation only and must not be assigned, rented or transferred to any other person or organisation without the express written permission of the Big Church Day Out.
+Any offer to participate is made to the applying organisation only and must not be assigned, rented or transferred to any other person or organisation without the express written permission of Big Church Festival.
 Such requests should be made to [email protected]

 5.3.
 All charitable collections or other donations of money must be agreed before the event by contacting [email protected].
 We reserve the right to decline such requests.
 Please note we will only consider requests for collections if the initiative being collected for is part of your own organisation.
 Third party charitable collections will not be allowed.

 5.4.
 All issues and products promoted must be suitable for a family audience and promoted in a way that is not likely to cause upset or offence to those attending the event.
 We reserve the right to decline applications that we do not feel meet this criteria, at our absolute discretion and without entering into correspondence.

 5.5.
 All signs, materials, advertisements and any other activities taking place on your stall or in your advert must comply with the relevant laws, be free from defamation and be suitable for a family audience.
 We reserve the right to ask you to remove any item or to reject any advert that we feel does not comply with this clause or which may cause offence to our guests.
 Such decisions are at our absolute discretion based on our knowledge of our audience.